quiin/reactTimer/readme.md

-# Boilerplate React app
+# React Weather Application

-#### Boilerplate code to start a React project with the following tools:
+Created as part of *The Complete React Web App Developer Course* in Udemy

+### Tools used for this project
 - React
 - ReactDOM
 - Foundation
 - Webpack
 - jQuery
+- Karma
+- Expect
+- Mocha